microsoft/vscode-codicons/README.md

 ## Using in VS Code

+If you're building a VS Code extension, see this [webview extension sample](https://github.com/microsoft/vscode-extension-samples/tree/master/webview-codicons-sample) on how to integrate.

 When needing to reference an icon in the [Visual Studio Code source code](https://github.com/microsoft/vscode), simply create a dom element/container that contains `codicon` and the [icon name](https://microsoft.github.io/vscode-codicons/dist/codicon.html) like: